weavolutionmage/drachenwald/offices/webminister/index.md

 ## Kingdom web artificers

-These folks volunteer to work on the kingdom website.
+These folks volunteer to work on the kingdom website and other IT affairs

 * Sela de la Rosa
 * Genevieve la flechiere
-* Aodh O Siadhail
-* Lydia von Are
-* Milada von Schnecken
 * Marcella di Cavellino
+* Menja (Mallymkun Galpin)

+## Google Workspace
+* Dragon's tale articles
+* FAQ

 ## Reporting for principality and local webministers